chrismoroney/sample-api-design-question/README.md

 # sample-api-design-question
-A sample question to test API design and testing
+Sample questions to test API design and testing